Click a Grill to Learn More

 For instance:

 Charcoal grills are harder to use than gas grills and both have options available at both ends of the price spectrum.
-Where-as Kamado grills are expensive, no matter how you slice it.
+Where-as Kamado grills are just plain expensive.